axocomm/lambda.codes/README.md

 At this point the application should be available at `http://localhost:5000`.

+## Testing

+A few tests are included and are located in `test_app.py` which check the following:

+* homepage rendering
+* Markdown file rendering
+* `index.md` rendering
+* missing page returning a 404

+and can be run with `python test_app.py`.

 ## Deployment

 The deploy process is probably not ideal at the moment but is still pretty straightforward (I think).
 The process is as follows: